-Note that, in Excel 2007 and Excel 2010, you can supply up to 255 values to the Multinomial function, but in Excel 2003, you can only supply up to 29 values.
+Note that, in Excel 2007 and later versions of Excel, you can supply up to 255 values to the Multinomial function, but in Excel 2003, you can only supply up to 29 values.

 Cell B1 of the spreadsheet below shows an the Excel Multinomial Function, used to calculate the multinomial of the values 3, 1, 2 and 5, in column A of the spreadsheet.